bazaarvoice/bv-ui-core/lib/api/README.md

 ##### options.environment

-A string representing th data environment.
+A string representing the data environment.
 Accepts `qa`, `staging` or `production`.

 ##### options.key

-The client's api key.
+Your api key.

 ##### options.type